mlflow/mlflow/examples/deployments/huggingface/README.md

 > **NOTE** This example is tested on a Linux Machine (Debian 11) with a NVIDIA A100 GPU.

-To configure the MLflow AI gateway with Huggingface Text Generation Inference, a few additional steps need to be followed.
+To configure the MLflow Deployments server with Huggingface Text Generation Inference, a few additional steps need to be followed.
 The initial step involves deploying a Huggingface model on the TGI server, which is illustrated in the next section.

 The recommended approach for deploying the TGI server is by utilizing the [official Docker container](ghcr.io/huggingface/text-generation-inference:1.1.1).
 Docker is an open-source platform that provides a streamlined solution for automating the deployment, scaling, and management of applications through containers.
 These containers encompass all the essential dependencies required for seamless execution, including libraries, binaries, and configuration files.
 To install Docker, please refer to the [installation guide](https://docs.docker.com/get-docker/).